demmonico/terra-compose/README.md

 #     alias_name:                           [allowed only A-Za-z0-9_ symbols]
 #       path: "path/to/project/base/dir"'   [required]
 #       workspace: "live"                   [optional, "default" will be used if exists and no more choice OR ask]
-#       tfvar: "nonprod"                    [optional, workspace name will be used if skip OR ask]
+#       tfvars: "nonprod"                    [optional, workspace name will be used if skip OR ask]
 #       tfversion: "x.x.x"                  [optional, from the default section will be used if omitted]

 default: